The number of women who say Larry Nassar abused them is up to 265

 The number of women who say former gymnastics doctor Larry Nassar sexually abused them has shot up to 265, a judge overseeing his latest sentencing hearing in Michigan said Wednesday.

-The new number means dozens of accusers have come forward and spoken to authorities in the last few weeks, but Eaton County Judge Janice Cunningham said there could be an "infinite number" of unidentified victims.
+The new number means dozens of new accusers have come forward and spoken to authorities, but Eaton County Judge Janice Cunningham said there could be an "infinite number" of unidentified victims.

 Nassar, 54, has been criminally charged in just 10 cases.
 He was sentenced to 40 to 175 years in Ingham County last week after pleading guilty to molesting seven girls at his Michigan State University office.
-In Eaton County, he pleaded guilty to abusing three more girls at Twistars gymnastics club.
+In Eaton County, the onetime USA Gymnastics team doctor pleaded guilty to abusing three more girls at a local training club.

 More than 150 women and girls gave impact statements at his Ingham County sentencing earlier this month, an extraordinary outpouring that captured the nation's attention and brought dramatic change that continued Wednesday with the resignation of the entire board of USA Gymnastics.